Neural Refinement for Absolute Pose Regression with Feature Synthesis: Supplementary

-In \cref{fig:7scenes_qualitative}, we qualitatively compare the refinement accuracy of different APR methods - namely PoseNet\cite{Kendall15,Kendall16,Kendall17}, MS-Transformer\cite{Shavit21multiscene}, DFNet\cite{chen2022dfnet} - with our method, i.e.\ DFNet+NeFeS$_{50}$.
-We can observe that our method produces the most accurate poses (compared to ground-truth) and has a significant improvement over DFNet in different scenes such as fire [$1000$-$1500$] and kitchen [$1000$-$1500$].

-\section{Benefit of splitting $lr_R$ and $lr_t$}
+\subsection{Benefit of splitting $lr_R$ and $lr_t$}

 As described in Sec.\ 3.3 of the main paper, we find using different learning rates for translation and rotation components as beneficial for fast convergence when we directly refine the camera pose parameters.
 In this section, we use a toy experiment to illustrate how we determine to use this strategy.
 We select $20$\% of \textit{Cambridge: Shop Facade}'s test images and perform direct pose refinement for $20$ iterations using our NeFeS model.
 In \cref{supp:table:split-LRs}, we compare our \textit{different} learning rate setting with several cases of \textit{same} learning rate settings.
+The learning rate $lr_{R}=lr_t=0.003$ is used in \cite{lin21barf,Chng22garf} and $lr_{R}=lr_t=0.001$ is used in \cite{wang2021nerfmm,yen2020inerf}.
 We show that by utilizing a different learning rate strategy, the pose error converges much faster and is more stable for both camera position and orientation.